dy/piezo/README.md

 # 🎧 lino

-**Lino** (*li*ne *no*ise) is ergonomic micro-language for sound design, processing and utilities.
+**Lino** (*li*ne *no*ise) is micro-language for sound design, processing and utilities.
 It has minimal C/JS-like syntax, refined language patterns (ranges, groups, stateful vars, units), static/linear memory and compiles to 0-runtime WASM.
 It also has smooth operator and organic sugar.

 <!--[Motivation](./docs/motivation.md)  |  [Documentation](./docs/reference.md)  |  [Examples](./docs/examples.md).-->